 Professional Issues and Ethics

 The committee serves as an educational resource for the department concerning professional issues and ethics with the aim of preventing serious ethical and boundary problems.
 The committee provides an entry point for questions and consultations concerning professional issues and will funnel queries to appropriate committees as needed.
 A key function of the committee is to provide consultation in the early stages in order to prevent escalation of problems.
 Professional issues that may be directed to this committee include (but are not limited to) issues concerning abuse of power, boundary issues (among faculty, graduate students, undergraduate students, and staff), authorship issues, conflict of interest, sexual harassment, career choice, career development and management, etc. The committee provides informal feedback to faculty, students, and staff concerning questions that may arise.
 In addition, the committee will make recommendations as to the most effective use of available resources and committees within the department and outside of the department in the university.
 While the PIE does not set policy, the PIE may recommend policy changes to the chair and appropriate committees in cases where departmental structure is causing concern.
 The ultimate goal of the PIE Committee is to raise awareness, facilitate discussion, reduce the frequency of professional and ethical problems, and promote a positive and collaborative working environment.
+For more information, visit the PIE website.

 This committee meets primarily to address undergraduate issues related to fostering a positive learning environment for our majors.
 This includes managing curriculum development and course scheduling, overseeing the PAC office, and addressing student concerns regarding their undergraduate classes.
 The committee also reviews course enrollments and studies the effectiveness of teaching strategies (online classes, labs, modes of learning, etc.).
 The committee is made up of faculty, members of the PAC office, a Psi Chi representative, and a SAC representative.
 Graduate student input is welcome.
 Also, if graduate instructors have questions about teaching policies or need help managing a teaching related problem, they are encouraged to consult with a faculty member.